PercentBoat4164/Illumination-Engine/index.md

 ### - Linux:

-Required: cmake, g++-11, libglu1-mesa-dev, mesa-common-dev, libxrandr-dev, libxinerama-dev, libxcursor-dev, libxi-dev
+Required: g++-11, libglu1-mesa-dev, mesa-common-dev, libxrandr-dev, libxinerama-dev, libxcursor-dev, libxi-dev

-`sudo apt install cmake libglu1-mesa-dev mesa-common-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`
+`sudo apt install libglu1-mesa-dev mesa-common-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

 `sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test; sudo apt update; sudo apt install -y g++-11`

 If you plan to compile the Vulkan Render Engine, you will need to install the Vulkan software development kit.
 To accomplish this task, install the Vulkan software development kit using the following commmand:

 `wget -qO - https://packages.lunarg.com/lunarg-signing-key-pub.asc | sudo apt-key add -;sudo wget -qO /etc/apt/sources.list.d/lunarg-vulkan-1.2.198-focal.list https://packages.lunarg.com/vulkan/1.2.198/lunarg-vulkan-1.2.198-focal.list;sudo apt update;sudo apt install vulkan-sdk`

+In an upcoming release, users won't need to install the Vulkan SDK.

+If you are not using CLion or another IDE with CMake bundled, you will need to install CMake:

+`sudo apt install cmake`

 (Copy and paste the commands into your terminal)